‘The Young And The Restless’ Spoilers: Sharon And Rey Say The ‘L’ Word

 He goes to Sharon, and things get serious.
 According to Vilasuso, “Rey finally wants to be real about what he wants.
 They have a long, intense talk and say, ‘I love you’ to each other.
 That’s a huge statement, and neither one of them takes it lightly.”

 Of course, things can never be smooth sailing for these two, especially with Sharon still keeping the huge secret about her involvement in J.T.’s murder.
 The whole time he’s been in town, Rey’s been investigating to learn what happened to J.T.
-It’s been right under his nose, and yet Rey arrested Victor instead of Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon, and Phyllis (Gina Tognoni).
+It’s been right under his nose, and yet Rey arrested Victor instead of Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon, and Phyllis (Gina Tognoni.)

 Unfortunately, after professing their love for each other, Rey spies an unusual call on a bill of Sharon’s he accidentally sees.
 “Sharon is doing her taxes and has bills all over the place.
 He even has to move some papers off the couch so he can sit down and he sees her cell phone bill.
 His eyes catch a call she made to 911 on the night J.T. disappeared.
 Rey’s stomach drops when he sees that and asks Sharon why she made that call,” said Vilasuso.